Laos is such an underrated country.

 Hostels in Laos are similarly priced to elsewhere in Southeast Asia, so you can get by on not very much at all.
 You can expect to spend around $5-10 a night for a dorm bed in a decent hostel, and $15 for a private room, so if you’re travelling as part of a couple, you may find you end up spending similar amounts for a private room, as opposed to going with two beds in a dorm.

 Housesitting is an option if you’re going to be trying to save as much money as possible but want to stay in nicer accommodation.
-The best option for Laos is Trusted Housesitters, and there are usually a handful of options up for grabs in the country — although not a huge amount.
+The best option for Laos is Trusted Housesitters, and there are usually a couple of options up for grabs in the country — although not a huge amount.
 Housesitting allows you to stay in somebody’s house for free, usually while taking care of their pets, and is a fantastic way to spend more time in Laos without breaking the bank.

 Finally, when it comes to free accommodation, you could also check out WWOOFing.
 You’ll receive free lodging and food in exchange for working on a local organic farm for a few hours every day.
 You’ll likely make tons of new friends, learn a new skill, and see a side of Laos that few travellers get to experience.
 WorkAway is another option in Laos that’ll give you a free stay in exchange for a more diverse choice of work (think: working with handcrafted jewellery, volunteering at a butterfly park, and helping to run an off-the-grid jungle farm).

 Okay, but what if you’re not a budget traveller and just want to stay in a lovely, well-reviewed hotel or guesthouse that’s good value for money and has all the things you need from a place to lay your head?
 I’ve got you!
 I’ve visited Laos on both a mid-range and high-end budget, and was blown away by how much I could get for my money.
 For around $60 a night, you’ll be able to stay in a seriously impressive hotel.